Understanding the Multichannel Capabilities of Contact Centers

 Your multichannel capabilities won’t be complete without offering live chat support.
 This communication channel is the third most popular (15%), after phone calls and email.
 Busy people prefer to communicate via live chat while in the office.
 Also, they would rather chat than send emails to get immediate responses.

 Start by investing in a web chat platform for your contact center.
 Then, incorporate it into your communication channels.
-Employ specialists capable of handling multiple sessions, and your live chat support is good to go.
+Employ specialists capable of handling multiple sessions; your live chat support is good to go.

 4. Seamless Short Message Service (SMS)